 * Click here for rating key

-Acme Oyster House Restaurant Review: Louisianans will drive a long way for the right oysters, but thanks to this North Shore outpost of Acme Oyster House, they don’t have to.
-The Covington location may lack the cachet of the French Quarter flagship, but it has the same quality oysters and classic renditions of casual New Orleans favorites.
-Gumbo or red beans served in a bread bowl, known here as the “Poopa,” is a house specialty.
-Acme also offers what the menu dubs “Cajun sushi,” with raw or fried oysters or fried shrimp topped with wasabi, Tabasco soy sauce and sticky rice as well as chopsticks.
-For a hearty appetite, try the Peace Maker, combining fried oysters and fried shrimp on French bread.
-Originally, it was known as La Mediatrice, because nineteenth-century New Orleans husbands took it home to smooth things over with their wives after a night on the town.
-Go all the way for dessert with a chocolate brownie sundae or pecan cobbler with vanilla bean ice cream.
-A fine Abita beer will pair well with this food, although some wines are offered.
+Acme Oyster House Restaurant Review: Acme’s Covington location may lack the cachet of the French Quarter flagship, but it has the same quality oysters and classic renditions of casual New Orleans favorites.
+Gumbo or red beans served in a bread bowl, known here as the Poopa, is a house specialty.
+Acme also offers “Cajun sushi,” with raw or fried oysters or fried shrimp topped with wasabi, Tabasco soy sauce and sticky rice to be eaten with chopsticks.
+If oysters are not for you, the 10 Napkin Roast Beef sandwich is juicy, messy and served on some of the crispiest French bread in town.
+For dessert get a chocolate brownie sundae or pecan cobbler with vanilla bean ice cream.
+A fine Abita beer will pair well with the food, although wines are offered.
+Also located at 724 Iberville St., New Orleans, 504-522-5973; and 3000 Veterans Memorial Blvd., Metairie, 504-309-4056.